Euphorbia 'Tasmanian Tiger'

 Tasmanian Tiger vs. Other Euphorbia Varieties

-Tasmanian Tiger is the most visually commanding and architectural Euphorbia in this group, defined by its bold cream-edged variegated foliage and upright, clump-forming habit.
 The high-contrast leaves bring instant structure to the landscape and read as intentional even in minimal plantings.
-In spring, chartreuse bracts rise above the foliage, adding a controlled pop of color without distracting from the foliage itself.
-Throughout the season, the plant maintains a tight, symmetrical form that makes it feel polished rather than wild.
+Against Blackbird and Bonfire, it feels brighter and more modern, offering contrast without the heaviness of dark foliage.
+In Spring, the bracts rise above the foliage, adding a controlled pop of color without distracting from the foliage itself.
+When placed beside Glacier Blue, it clearly becomes the focal point, while Glacier Blue plays a supporting, blending role.
+Throughout the season, Tasmanian Tiger maintains a tight, symmetrical form that makes it feel polished rather than wild.